qinchonghanzuibang/betterMacos/README.md

 ![General Battery settings](./images/MacOS%20Default/1.2%20systemPreferences/bigbattery.png)

-As mentioned previously, if you want to show the exact percentage of your battery, you cannot find the settings in the **``System Preferences/Battery``** directly.
+As mentioned previously, if you want to show the exact percentage of your battery, you cannot find the settings in the **<span style="font-size: larger;">System Preferences/Battery</span>** directly.
 Here, you can only change some battery-related settings to protect your battery.

 - #### Time Machine